 Anna Faris, Unqualified (2017)

 Remember when you first spotted him sprinting across the playground, schooling the other boys in a heated game of tag?
-Or the moment you noticed him at his desk, brown spiky hair ticking up in all the right places?
+Or the moment you noticed him at his desk, brown spiky hair sticking up in all the right places?